 Organized religion has a hierarchy of qualities they refer to as virtues, but they are subjective and theoretical values, not virtues.
 (1) We don’t want you to get sidetracked by their version of these gifts; we want to live the expression of these positive principles.

-In Christianity, there are 7 virtues, which are the antidotes for the seven deadly sins.
-There are 4 cardinal and 3 theological virtues.
-The cardinal virtues come from Ambrose, a 4th Century Catholic, the theological virtues come from their holy text, 1 Corinthians Chapter 13.
+Christianity has seven virtues, which are the antidotes for the seven deadly sins.
+There are four cardinal and three theological virtues.
+The cardinal virtues come from Ambrose, a 4th Century Catholic.
+The theological virtues come from their holy text, 1 Corinthians Chapter 13.

-The cardinal virtues are prudence, justice temperance and fortitude.
-To this you add 3 theological virtues.
+The cardinal virtues are prudence, justice, temperance, and fortitude.
+To this, you add three theological virtues.
 Exactly what are the virtues of the spirit in Christianity?
-They define them as character traits which lead to good behavior.
+They define them as character traits that lead to good behavior.
 These are necessary to combat sin.

 Cultivating spiritual virtues in Christianity requires penance or suffering.
 You can also buy your way out of the suffering of sin with offerings and indulgences.
 If you don’t make restitution for your sin, then you are doomed to an eternity in hell.
 In Western theology, the virtues come when you pay for them.